Marvel's 'Guardians' rockets to $94 million domestic debut

-"Guardians of the Galaxy," Walt Disney Co's offbeat space adventure featuring extraterrestrial misfits and a talking raccoon, made $94 million (55.8 million pounds) in ticket sales this weekend, setting a record for an August film opening.
+"Guardians of the Galaxy," Walt Disney Co's offbeat space adventure featuring extraterrestrial misfits and a talking raccoon, made $94 million (£55.8 million) in ticket sales this weekend, setting a record for an August film opening.

 The film's strong beginning, however, isn't likely to jumpstart a lacklustre summer box office season.